Pat Robertson: Marriage and family

-In 1954, Robertson married Amelia "Dede" Elmer a fashion model and beauty queen in the Miss Ohio State contest, who was studying for her masters in nursing at Yale University.
+In 1954, Robertson married Adelia "Dede" Elmer, a fashion model and beauty queen in the Miss Ohio State contest, who was studying for her masters in nursing at Yale University.
 She had also been a nursing student at Ohio State University in Columbus, Ohio.
 They remained married until her death in 2022, and had four children, among them Gordon P. Robertson.

-Health
+Illness and death

 On August 11, 2017, Robertson was hospitalized after sustaining minor injuries in a fall from a horseback riding incident.

 On February 2, 2018, Robertson suffered an embolic stroke at his home in Virginia Beach.
 A member of his family noticed his symptoms and alerted emergency medical personnel.
 He was then taken to the nearest stroke center where he was administered the clot-busting drug tPA.
 Robertson was responsive, awake, and moving all of his limbs about eighty minutes after his stroke began.
 He was discharged two days later and recovered at home.
 Following this incident, Robertson and his family thanked the paramedics and medical staff for their "extraordinary care and rapid response."
 They also urged people to learn about stroke, its symptoms and treatments.
-Robertson resumed his hosting duties on The 700 Club on February 12.
+Robertson resumed his hosting duties on The 700 Club on February 12, 2018.

 In June 2019, Robertson was absent from The 700 Club for several days after he broke three ribs in a fall.
-Upon his return, described the experience as very painful but said "Us old guys are tough and we try to stay in there and keep on going."
+Upon his return, Robertson described the experience as very painful but said "Us old guys are tough, and we try to stay in there and keep on going."
 He then thanked viewers for their prayers.